GAMEDAY: BARRACUDA VS. WRANGLERS

 TRADE WINDS: The Sharks acquired coveted trade piece Kiefer Sherwood from the Vancouver Canucks last Monday, sending Barracuda defenseman Cole Clayton, along with a pair of second-round picks, to Vancouver.
 Clayton, 25, was signed this summer by the Sharks to a one-year, two-way contract.
 In 33 games with the Barracuda, he recorded five points (two goals, three assists), 21 penalty minutes, and a minus-one rating.

 CHERN AND BURN: The Sharks assigned rookie forward Igor Chernyshov to the Barracuda last Friday.
-In his first game back in the AHL since early December, he notched a goal and an assist in the Barracuda’s 5–3 win over the Bakersfield Condors.
-In 15 NHL games during his recall, the 20-year-old posted 11 points (three goals, eight assists) and a plus-two rating.
+In his first AHL game since early December, he posted a goal and an assist in the Barracuda’s 5–3 win over the Bakersfield Condors.
+During his NHL recall, the 20-year-old recorded 11 points (three goals, eight assists) and a plus-two rating in 15 games.
 Despite not playing in the AHL for over a month, he leads the Barracuda in goals (12).

-BLUELINE BOLSTER: Veteran blueliner Nick Leddy cleared waivers last Monday and was assigned to the Barracuda.
-The 16-year pro has skated in 1,061 NHL games, winning a Stanley Cup with Chicago in 2013.
-Leddy appeared in 53 AHL contests with Rockford during his first two pro seasons from 2010–12, totaling 26 points (five goals, 21 assists).

 FIL THE THRILL: Sophomore center Filip Bystedt was named the Barracuda’s AHL All-Star Classic selection two Thursdays ago.
-Bystedt leads the team in points (32), assists (21), and overtime game-winning goals (2).
+Bystedt leads the team in points (33), assists (21), game-winning goals (4), and overtime game-winning goals (2).
 Earlier this season, he recorded a career-long eight-game point streak, one of the five longest in franchise history.
-After posting 31 points as a rookie last year, he has already surpassed his rookie totals in assists, power-play goals, and game-winning goals, and has matched his point total in 15 fewer games.
+After posting 31 points as a rookie last year, he has already surpassed his rookie totals in points, assists, power-play goals, and game-winning goals, and has matched his goal total in 13 fewer games.

-POWERING UP: The Barracuda extended their power-play goal streak to six games (7-for-24, 29%) on Saturday and now rank second in the AHL on the man advantage (25.3%).
+POWERING UP: The Barracuda extended their power-play goal streak to seven games (9-for-29, 31%) on Saturday and now rank second in the AHL on the man advantage (25.8%).
 Oliver Wahlstrom, who leads the Barracuda in power-play goals with eight, is tied for fourth in the league in that category.
 Among league rookies, Quentin Musty is tied for second in power-play goals (6) and power-play points (13).

-YOU CAN DO IT: Among AHL defensemen, second-year blueliner Luca Cagnoni is tied for second in power-play goals (3), third in power-play points (14), fourth in shots (91), and tied for sixth in points (25).
-Additionally, he is tied for third in power-play assists (11) and tied for sixth in goals (5).
-Last season, as a rookie, Cagnoni led the league in power-play points (32) and ranked among the top five in both power-play goals (10) and assists (22).
-He finished in the top six among defensemen in goals (14), points (49), and assists (35), earning AHL All-Rookie Team honors.
+The Barracuda have scored a power-play goal in every game against the Wranglers this season (6-for-18, 33.3%).